RustyBrakes/omp-theme/README.md

   - Green "battery charged" icon when full

+- Azure Shell marker

 **N.B.** I had originally chosen the OS colours to be as close to the official hexadecimal values as I could find, but sadly many were just too dark to read.
 I have tried to boost the brightness while keeping the correct hues.

+### To Do:
+- [ ] Waiting on a standardized template which will allow more detailed battery iconography